brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 Eliminating this uncertainty can reduce your cognitive load significantly.
-This means you can focus on things that really matter: stuff like application- and business logic.
+This means you can focus on things that really matter: things like application and business logic.
 You know, that's what most clients pay you to do.

 It turns out that strongly typed systems can be a great help in understanding what exactly we're dealing with.